awslabs/codecatalyst-blueprints-for-aws-pdk/blueprints/type-safe-api/README.md

 This blueprint generates runtime projects from your API definition, which include clients for interacting with your API, and server-side code for implementing your API.
 The blueprint also generates a type-safe CDK construct with an integration for every API operation.

-You can apply (or stack on) this blueprint to an existing PDK Monorepo project for extending the API capabilities to a project.
+You can apply (or stack on) this blueprint to an existing PDK Monorepo project for extending the API capabilities of a project.

 ## Prerequisites